-Cambridge is a relatively cheap place to study because of the subsidised rent, food and entertainment that is on offer.
+Living in College, or College-owned housing, makes Cambridge an affordable place to study because of the subsidised rent, food and entertainment that is on offer.
 This page explains what you will need to pay and where money is available to help you.

 Living costs include accommodation, food, travel and social activities.
 Individual needs vary but average living costs can be found on the University website.
-Details about accommodation and food can be found here.
-Other College costs include the internet (charged termly) and 'Caution Money' (£200, which is returned when you leave minus any costs for damage).
+There is a £200 deposit for college accommodation, which is returned when you leave minus any costs for damage.

 For general advice on student finance and what Government support is available to you as a Home student, please look at the Government's Student Finance web pages.